thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet-deprecated.md

 > Requires <<glossary:wallet>> support (**unavailable on masternodes**)

 The [`getaccount` RPC](core-api-ref-remote-procedure-calls-wallet-deprecated#getaccount) returns the name of the account associated with the given address.

-The [`getaccount` RPC](core-api-ref-remote-procedure-calls-wallet-deprecated#getaccount) returns the name of the account associated with the given address.

 *Parameter #1---a Dash address*